open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### AlignedHistogramBucketExemplarReservoir

 This Exemplar reservoir MUST take a configuration parameter that is the configuration of a Histogram.
-This implementation MUST keep the last seen measurement that falls within a histogram bucket.
+This implementation MUST keep the first seen measurement that falls within a histogram bucket.
 The reservoir will accept measurements using the equivalent of the following naive algorithm: